 Fermented foods

-Fermented foods have been consumed for centuries due to their health benefits and unique flavours.
+Fermented foods have been consumed for centuries due to their health benefits and unique flavors.
 They are produced through controlled microbial growth, which enhances their nutritional profile and aids in digestion.

 What Are Fermented Foods?